Party Wall Surveyors

 • Alterations to party structures, such as walls separating terraced or semi-detached houses, which can in turn be divided into flats

-• New walls constructed on boundary lines
+• New walls constructed up to or astride a boundary line

 TYPES OF WORK COVERED BY THE PARTY WALL ACT

-Notifiable work under the Party Wall act falls into three distinct categories, each corresponding to a different Section of the Act:
+Notifiable work under the Party Wall Act falls into three distinct categories, each corresponding to a different section of the Act:

 icon of bricks